jimmyskull/LUAunit/README.md

 The command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity and more.
-See [the documentation](http://luaunit.readthedocs.io/en/latest/#command-line-options) .
+See [the documentation](http://LUAunit.readthedocs.io/en/latest/#command-line-options) .

-LuaUnit also provides some dedicated support to scientific computing.
-See [the documentation](http://luaunit.readthedocs.io/en/latest/#scientific-computing-and-luaunit) .
+LUAUnit also provides some dedicated support to scientific computing.
+See [the documentation](http://LUAunit.readthedocs.io/en/latest/#scientific-computing-and-LUAunit) .

-LuaUnit is very well tested: code coverage is 99.5% .
-The test suite is run on every version of Lua (Lua 5.1 to 5.3, LuaJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
-You can check the continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit).
+LUAUnit is very well tested: code coverage is 99.5% .
+The test suite is run on every version of LUA (LUA 5.1 to 5.3, LUAJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
+You can check the continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/LUAunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/LUAunit).

-LuaUnit is maintained on GitHub: https://github.com/bluebird75/luaunit .
+LUAUnit is maintained on GitHub: https://github.com/bluebird75/LUAunit .
 We gladly accept feature requests and even better Pull Requests.
-For more information on LuaUnit development, please check: [Developing LuaUnit](http://luaunit.readthedocs.org/en/latest/#developing-luaunit) .
+For more information on LUAUnit development, please check: [Developing LUAUnit](http://LUAunit.readthedocs.org/en/latest/#developing-LUAunit) .

-LuaUnit is released under the BSD license.
+LUAUnit is released under the BSD license.

-## LuaUnit successes
+## LUAUnit successes

-Version 3.2 of LuaUnit has been downloaded more than 235 000 times on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit)
+Version 3.2 of LUAUnit has been downloaded more than 235 000 times on [LUARocks](https://LUArocks.org/modules/bluebird75/LUAunit)

-LuaUnit is used in some very nice technological products.
+LUAUnit is used in some very nice technological products.
 I like to mention:

 * [SchedMD/Slurm](https://www.schedmd.com/): Slurm is an open-source cluster resource management and job scheduling system that strives to be simple, scalable, portable, fault-tolerant, and interconnect agnostic.
 On the June 2017 Top 500 computer list, Slurm was performing workload management on six of the ten most powerful computers in the world including the number 1 system, Sunway TaihuLight with 10,649,600 computing cores.
-LuaUnit is used by Slurm to validate plugins written in Lua.
-Thanks Douglas Jacobsen to contribute back to LuaUnit.
+LUAUnit is used by Slurm to validate plugins written in LUA.
+Thanks Douglas Jacobsen to contribute back to LUAUnit.
 See the [GitHub repository of Slurm](https://github.com/SchedMD/slurm) .

 * [MAD by the CERN](http://mad.web.cern.ch/mad/): CERN is the European Organization for Nuclear Research, where physicists and engineers are probing the fundamental structure of the universe.
 MAD is one of the CERN project: MAD aims to be at the forefront of computational physics in the field of particle accelerator design and simulation.
 Its scripting language is de facto the standard to describe particle accelerators, simulate beam dynamics and optimize beam optics at CERN.
-Lua is the main language of MAD-ng, the new generatino of MAD.
-A fork of LuaUnit is used extensively for all MAD calculation and framework validation.
-Thanks Laurent Deniau for contributing back to LuaUnit.
+LUA is the main language of MAD-ng, the new generatino of MAD.
+A fork of LUAUnit is used extensively for all MAD calculation and framework validation.
+Thanks Laurent Deniau for contributing back to LUAUnit.
 See the [GitHub repository of MAD](https://github.com/MethodicalAcceleratorDesign/MAD) .

 ## Contributors
 * [NiteHawk](https://github.com/n1tehawk)